by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 Due to the change in Cmax(2,4,2), the Cmax value for the ternary system was also changed.
 I haven't checked the ternary system yet.
 #-------------------------------------------------------------
-MoSi: The convergence conditions were tightened to calculate the elastic modulus of Mo5Si3. init.mod variable ftol equal 1.0e-8 -> 1.0e-10 variable maxiter equal 100 -> 10000
+MoSi: The convergence conditions were tightened to calculate the elastic modulus of Mo3Si and Mo5Si3. init.mod variable ftol equal 1.0e-8 -> 1.0e-10 variable maxiter equal 100 -> 10000